top of page

 Every idea needs a home!
 Grace Anglican Church was the sponsoring entity (fiscal sponsor) of Lagniappe, lending building space, prayer support, and the ability to make tax-deductible contributions while Lagniappe pursued becoming a 501c3.
 Lagniappe now has tax-exempt status, as well as its own governing board, budget, and bylaws.

 Grace Anglican Church is uniquely situated to currently house Lagniappe, not only because it has available room in its facility, but also features a commercial kitchen, community garden, and storage space for inventory.
-Its proximity to low-income housing, as well as outreach to homeless high schoolers and the needy through its Free Food Friday program, Garden of Grace, and Christmas Basket ministry also put it in touch with suitable candidates.

 Where does your funding come from?